 How Joe S., a TopResume writer, helped Big Bad

 "The Big Bad Wolf stopped by my office looking for a change — and to ask if I had seen any little piggies.
 Upon chatting, we discovered that he was sick and tired of playing the role of villain.
 He expressed a desire to change his career focus and put his transferable skills to good use.
-We worked together to identify the right talents to market him for a position as a CIA Operative.
-This included things like dressing up for secret missions and gathering evidence for evil plots."
+We worked together to identify which of his talents would make him marketable for a position as a CIA Operative; skills like dressing up for secret missions and gathering evidence for evil plots were the standouts."

-*Please note: We took a little creative license with these resume makeovers.
-We do not recommend adding a profile picture to your resume and to use extreme caution when deciding to incorporate color into your resume’s design.
+*Please note: We took some creative license with these resume makeovers.
+We do not recommend adding a profile picture to your resume and do use extreme caution when deciding to incorporate color into your resume’s design.